-- 1 package of vanilla sugar (8g), or 1 teaspoon vanilla extract
+- 1 package vanilla sugar (8g) or 1 teaspoon vanilla extract

-- 3 tablespoon aquafaba (brine from a can of chickpeas) (45 ml)
+- 3 tablespoons aquafaba (brine from a can of chickpeas)

-- 2 teaspoon of zest from a freshly grated organic lemon
+- 2 teaspoon zest from a freshly grated organic lemon

-- 1 package of Katjes gummy candy "Love & Stars"
+- 1 package Katjes gummy candy "Love & Stars"

-- Sieve the flour and powdered sugar into a mixing bowl Then add butter in pieces, aquafaba, salt, lemon extract, and zest.
+- Sieve the flour and powdered sugar into a mixing bowl.
+Then add the butter in pieces, aquafaba, salt, lemon extract, and zest.

-- After resting, form the dough into balls weighing approx. 25g (0.88 oz) and place them on a baking tray lined with parchment paper, leaving enough space between them.
-At the same time, preheat the oven to 170°C / 340°F. With your fingers press an indentation about the thickness of your thumb into each of the balls.
-A gummy is supposed to fit comfortably inside after pre-baking.
+- After the resting period, form the dough into balls weighing approximately 25g (0.88 oz) each.
+Place these balls on a baking tray lined with parchment paper, leaving enough space between them.
+Meanwhile, preheat the oven to 170°C / 340°F.

-- Pre-bake the blank cookie in the oven for about 4 minutes.
-Remove and place a gummy in each cookie well, and gently push it into the dough.
-Be careful not to burn yourself, the cookies are hot.
-Finish baking for about 10-12 more minutes.
-Let the finished cookies cool completely until ready to eat.
+- Pre-bake the blank cookies in the oven for about 4 minutes.
+Remove them from the oven and place a gummy into each cookie well, gently pushing it into the dough.
+Be cautious not to burn yourself, as the cookies will be hot.